George Vradenburg, Chairman and Co-Founder

 Patrick Berry has practiced energy and environmental law in the Washington, D.C. office of a major international law firm for the past 35 years.
 Born and raised in rural Mississippi, sixth in a family of 12 children, he was awarded a full scholarship to attend Harvard College, from which he received his B.A. degree magna cum laude in 1971.
 Mr. Berry was awarded a Michael C. Rockefeller Travel Fellowship upon graduation and traveled in India from 1971-1972.
 He then attended Harvard Law School and received his J.D. degree in 1975.
 Before beginning private law practice, Berry worked for two years as Counsel to the U.S. Senate Energy Committee.

-On January 1, 2012, he retired two years early from his law firm partnership to devote more time to educating and mobilizing members of the American public, especially African Americans, to support efforts to find a cure for Alzheimer’s by 2020.
+On January 1, 2012, he retired two years early from his law firm partnership to devote more time to educating and mobilizing members of the American public, especially African Americans, to support efforts to find a cure for Alzheimer’s.